 When I first started printing shirts, I asked myself: how is fabric weight measured?
 That’s when I learned about GSM for t-shirts, which is grams per square meter.

-I set up that a featherlight t- shirt is around 120 – 140 GSM.
-For utmost of my everyday designs, I use medium- weight t- shirts in the 150 – 180 GSM range.
+I found that a featherlight t-shirt is around 120–140 GSM.
+For most of my everyday designs, I use medium-weight t-shirts in the 150–180 GSM range.

 Once I understood what is oz/yd² in shirts, it got easier to choose the best t-shirt for printing.
 Heavier GSM supports better ink saturation and cleaner prints.